 Lake Cities XC Results

-Since our start in the fall of 2004, Lake Cities XC has produced over 20 top 5 national teams, including the 2009 AAU 13-14 boy’s national championship team.
+Since our start in the fall of 2004, Lake Cities XC has produced 26 top national teams, including the 2009 and 2018 AAU 13-14 boy’s national championship teams.
 Also in 2009, Lake Cities placed three other teams in the top 3 nationally, 11-12 boys were 2nd, 13-14 girls were 3rd, and the 11-12 girls also finished 3rd.
 In 2011, Lake Cities placed three teams in the top 4 … our 9-10 boys finished 2nd nationally, the 13-14 girls finished 3rd nationally and the 13-14 boys finished 4th nationally.
 In 2016, at the AAU Cross Country National Championships, the 13-14 boys placed 2nd, the 13-14 girls placed 4th and the 11-12 boys also took 4th.
 Eight runners were awarded All-American status by finishing in the top 8 overall in their respective age group.

-Lake Cities XC runners have reached the individual honor of Junior Olympic All-American status over 60 times.
+Lake Cities XC runners have reached the individual honor of Junior Olympic All-American status 82 times.

-We train year round, with three specific seasons with breaks between.
+We train year round, with three specific seasons with periodized breaks in-between.

 Summer training focuses first and foremost on mileage build for the fall.
 How hard a xc team works in the summer is directly related to how well it competes in the fall, especially in November and December, when the most important races are held.
 We also compete at the national level, thru the AAU National Club Championships in Orlando in July, the AAU Junior Olympic Track and Field Championships and the USATF Junior Olympic Track and Field Championships.
 We primarily focus on the 800m, 1500m and 3000m distances on the track.
 We also compete in two or three road races during the summer so that runners not competing on the track can keep track of their progress.
-The summer season begins in mid-May and runs thru the end of July.
-National Championship runners will start a bit later as their championship races are in early August.
+The summer season begins in early May and runs thru the end of July.
+National Championship runners will start a bit later as their championship races are generally the first week of August.